Deepeshnama/Deepeshnama/README.md

 - 🌐 Portfolio: https://deepeshnama.github.io/

 ## Fun Facts
-- 🌱 I’m currently learning more about serverless architecture and microservices.
+- 🌍 Traveler: "I’m passionate about travelling and experiencing different cultures—hoping to combine that with remote work someday."
-- ⚡ Fun fact: I'm a huge fan of sci-fi movies and love binge-watching series on weekends.
+- ⚡ Fun fact: I'm a fan of movies and love binge-watching series on weekends.

 Thanks for stopping by!
-Please feel free to explore my projects and reach out to me.
+Please feel free to go ahead and explore my projects and reach out to me.